ME EN 335

 Learning Outcome

-9. Students should use the BYU ME method to 1) transform a real-world dynamic system into an engineering problem and 2) develop and analyze a lumped-element model to solve the engineering problem.
+9. Students should strengthen their ability to learn throughout their lives by 1) transforming real-world dynamic systems into an engineering problem and 2) developing and analyzing a lumped-element model to solve the engineering problem.

 Title